-A bit of a look back on Major Channing, today, before his new book comes out.
+A bit of a look back on Major Channing, today.

 Here’s a collection of some of my favorite Channing quotes from his appearances as a side character in other Parasolverse books!